Skip to content

 Don’t Forget Hidden Cost (Electrical, Civil Changes)

-Many homeowners focus on visible elements like wardrobes and kitchen cabinets, and forget about the unseen costs that could quickly strain a budget.
-Electrical work, extra lighting points, plumbing adjustments, minor civil changes (like breaking walls or building partitions), and in fact disposal of old materials all add up.
+Many homeowners focus on visible elements like wardrobes and kitchen cabinets, and forget about the hidden costs.
+Electrical work, extra lighting points, plumbing adjustments, minor civil changes (like breaking walls or building partitions), and, in fact, disposal of old materials all sum up.

-It’s important to discuss these items early with your designer or contractor and ascertain that they’re included in your budget estimate.
-If you leave them out of your planning, it might end up risking unpleasant surprises, or worse.
+It’s important to discuss these items early with your designer or contractor and verify that they’re included in your budget estimate.
+If you leave them out of your planning, it might end up risking so many other things.
 And you’d have to compromise on finishes to pay for essential work later.

 5. Leverage Packages and Discounts